The heart & the sleep

 Many reasons can cause us to wake up in the night or wake up and be roused from sleep.
 Then the nervous system is activated, stress hormones are released and the body is put into a state of stress, with a sudden increase in heart rate and blood pressure.

-Breathing problems, especially at night, damage the heart, e.g. B. Breathing pauses due to so-called respiratory apnea, but also the more common snoring.
-Breathing disorders impede the supply of oxygen to the brain and organs during sleep, putting the body on alert.
-This is how adrenaline is released, the person concerned is awakened and the cardiovascular system is suddenly activated in a harmful way.
+Breathing problems, especially at night, damage the heart, e.g. B Breathing pauses due to so-called respiratory apnea, but also the more common snoring.
+Breathing disorders impede the supply of oxygen to the brain and organs during sleep, putting the body on high alert.
+Adrenaline is released, the person concerned is awakened and the cardiovascular system is suddenly activated in a harmful way.